Oct 1, 2021, 1:52:56 PM CDT Dec 21, 2021, 2:11:49 PM CST

 • Reduce the risk of hospitalization and death

-"Breakthrough infections are a difficult reminder that this pandemic is not yet over, but the data is clear that vaccination is the best way to protect your family," says Dr. Kahn.
+"Breakthrough infections are a difficult reminder that COVID‑19 is still around, but the data is clear that vaccination is the best way to protect your family," says Dr. Kahn.
 "The vast majority of breakthrough infections are mild.
-Severe infection requiring hospitalization is quite rare for vaccinated individuals.
+Severe infection requiring hospitalization is quite rare for children who are vaccinated.
 This speaks to the effectiveness of the vaccines."

-You can be contagious if you have a breakthrough case of COVID‑19
+Your child can be contagious if they have a breakthrough case of COVID‑19

-Health experts have found that fully vaccinated people with COVID‑19 breakthrough infections can spread the virus to others.
-But, according to the CDC, if you're vaccinated, you may be contagious for a shorter time.
+Experts have found that fully vaccinated people with COVID‑19 breakthrough infections can spread the virus to others.
+But, according to the CDC, if your child is vaccinated, they may be contagious for a shorter time.

 You can help protect your unvaccinated family members